 A. No. About twelve.

-More Legal Cartoons that can be used in presentations, magazines, website, books, etc. We don’t recommend you use them during closing arguments, though.
+More Legal Cartoons that can be used in presentations, magazines, websites, books, etc. We don’t recommend you use them during closing arguments, though.